pjvalverde/tiered-bad-bank/README.md

 ## :dart: About ##

 The design of Web app for banking applications always are a great challenge to developers.
-For thta reason this a project to full stack banking application.
+For that reason this a project to full stack banking application.
 The Bad Bank project is refactoring front end application and also build with back end application to make it a complete app.
 THe user will fill a form with his name, email and password.
 He will take actions of deposit and withdraw his money.
 Finally he can get access to all his transactions.

 ## :sparkles: Features ##